p2635/100-days-swift-ui/03-TimeConversionApp/README.md

 # Time Conversion App - Day 17 Challenge ([external link](https://www.hackingwithswift.com/100/swiftui/19))

-For the WeSplit app project, I followed the videos to code the project.
-For this one, I have to use more brainpower because it's coded from scratch.
+In the WeSplit app project, I followed videos to code the project so that was easy.
+This time converter app was more fun, because I had to use more brainpower to code from scratch.

 ## The requirements